Anthony Casso: 19th Hole Crew

 In 1974, at age 32, Casso was inducted a "made man" in the Lucchese family and joined Vincent Foceri's crew, which operated from 116th Street in Manhattan and from Fourteenth Avenue in Brooklyn.
 Shortly after his induction, Casso became close to another rising star in the family, Victor Amuso, and began a partnership that lasted for two decades.
-The two men committed scores of crimes, including drug trafficking, burglary and murder.
-Casso and Amuso were noted within the family for their success and subsequently moved to the more prominent 19th Hole Crew operated by Furnari.
+Casso and Amuso committed scores of crimes, including drug trafficking, burglary and murder.
+The two men were noted within the family for their success and subsequently moved to the more prominent 19th Hole Crew operated by Furnari.

 Within the 19th Hole Crew, Casso and Amuso led a burglary ring known as "The Bypass Gang," which included expert locksmiths, safe crackers and experts in security alarm systems.
-Authorities estimated that the Bypass gang stole more than $100 million from safety deposit boxes and vaults across New York City and Long Island during the 1970s and 1980s.
-When Furnari was promoted to act as the Lucchese family's consigliere, he considered promoting Casso to succeed him as caporegime of the 19th Hole Crew.
+Authorities estimated that the gang stole more than $100 million from safety deposit boxes and vaults across New York City and Long Island during the 1970s and 1980s.
+When Furnari was promoted to act as the Lucchese family's consigliere, he considered promoting Casso to succeed him as captain of the 19th Hole Crew.
 Casso declined, suggesting that Amuso be promoted instead; he subsequently became Amuso's trusted right hand.

-In December 1985, Casso was approached by caporegime Frank DeCicco regarding a planned coup within the Gambino crime family.
-Gambino caporegime John Gotti, whose crew had worked with Casso to conduct drug deals, as well as other Gambino captains, were planning to kill boss Paul Castellano, believing that he was too weak to lead them.
-Gotti and DeCicco were looking for support among New York's other crime families affected by the ongoing Mafia Commission Trial.
+In December 1985, Casso was approached by Gambino captain Frank DeCicco regarding a planned coup within the Gambino crime family.
+Fellow Gambino caporegime John Gotti, whose crew had worked with Casso to conduct drug deals, as well as other Gambino captains, were planning to kill boss Paul Castellano, believing that he was too weak to lead their crime family.
+Gotti and DeCicco sought support for the plot among four of New York's other crime families.
 According to Sammy Gravano, another of Gotti's co-conspirators, DeCicco returned from the meeting saying that Casso had offered the conspirators his unconditional support.